hobinjk/cabbage-legs/README.md

-Legs
+Cabbages
 ====
 Or: Boston Dynamics Simulator 2015
 ----------------------------------

-Coming soon, a genetic algorithm tries to make successful bipedal robots.
+A genetic algorithm tries to make successful quadripedal robots.

+Uses d3, c3, and p2.